hsarkka/react-boot/README.md

 * Configuring and provisioning a Vagrant box
 * Starting a Spring Boot application
-* Returning some JSON objects from a REST API
+* REST API returns some dummy JSON objects
 * Express app runs a basic route
+* Frontend app displays a list of objects retrieved over the REST API

 To do:

-* Connect frontend to REST API
 * Use a database instead of hard-coded data
+* Use e.g. Sass for CSS pre-processing
 * Etc.